 In a plate, pathlength is dependent on the liquid volume, so absorbance is proportional to both the concentration and the pathlength of the sample.
 Standard curves are often used to determine analyte concentrations in vertical-beam photometry of unknowns, yet errors can still occur from pipetting the samples and standards.
 The PathCheck technology determines the pathlength of aqueous samples in the plate and normalizes the absorbance in each well to a pathlength of 1 cm.
-This way of correcting the microwell absorbance values is accurate to within ±4% of the values obtained directly in a 1 cm cuvette.
+This way of correcting the microwell absorbance values can be accurate to within $\pm 4\%$ of the values obtained directly in a 1 cm cuvette.

-PathCheck technology normalizes the data acquired from an Absorbance read mode Endpoint read type to a 1 cm pathlength, correcting the OD for each well to the value expected if the sample were read in a 1 cm cuvette.
-The instrument uses the factory installed Water Constant to obtain the 1 cm values.
-For the SpectraMax Plus 384 you can read a cuvette that contains deionized water or buffer to use the Cuvette Reference correction method (typically not necessary when you use aqueous solutions with minimal alcohol, salt, or organic solvent content).
+PathCheck technology normalizes the data acquired from an absorbance read mode endpoint read type to a 1 cm pathlength, correcting the OD for each well to the value expected if the sample were read in a 1 cm cuvette.
+The instrument uses the factory installed water constant to obtain the 1 cm values.
+For the SpectraMax ABS Plus you can read a cuvette that contains deionized water or buffer to use the Cuvette Reference correction method (typically not necessary when you use aqueous solutions with minimal alcohol, salt, or organic solvent content).